 Dr. Jeffrey Niezgoda is the Immediate Past-President of the American College of Hyperbaric Medicine serving in this role from 2009-2016.
 He President & Chief Medical Officer of AZH, a company providing clinical hyperbaric and wound care services, as well as the founder of Web CME, an international educational company with a mission to provide wound care and hyperbaric education over the internet.
 From 1998 until 2013, Dr. Niezgoda held the position of Medical Director of the Center for Comprehensive Wound Care and Hyperbaric Oxygen Therapy at St. Luke’s Medical Center in Milwaukee Wisconsin and served as the President and Chief Medical Officer of Hyperbaric & Wound Care Associates.
 He also serves as the Vice President of the American Professional Wound Care Association.
 Dr. Niezgoda holds an M.D. from the Uniformed Services University of the Health Sciences, F. Edward Herbert School of Medicine, Bethesda, Maryland, and is an 1981 graduate of U.S. Air Force Academy.

-Christopher Grant, CHWS, is the Executive Director of the American College of Hyperbaric Medicine, where he developed the industry’s advanced certification – the Certified Hyperbaric Wound Care Specialist.
+Christopher Grant, CHWS, is a Board Member of the American College of Hyperbaric Medicine, where he developed the industry’s advanced certification – the Certified Hyperbaric Wound Care Specialist.
 In addition, he is the President and Founder of Hyperbaric Guru; the industry’s leading practice management consulting group that provides technology-focused virtual management services that give independent hyperbaric centers world-class business operations.
 His association with the hyperbaric industry began in 1982 as a professional diver and instructor for various college and university science programs.
 He participated in the development of the first dive computer and designed the first diving safety program for the State of Florida which was adopted by the Diving Equipment and Manufacturing Association.
 He is the former Editor of SCUBA Times Magazine and founded the comprehensive diving medical resource www.Scuba-Doc.com.
 In addition, he opened one of the country’s first non-hospital owned multiplace-hyperbaric emergency clinic and wound care center of its kind.
 He has been a consultant and advisor for over 100 hyperbaric programs and has owned his own hyperbaric clinics focusing on advanced indications.
 Chris is a graduate of Florida State University, BS Health Education and served as a Navy Corpsman with a Mobile Diving and Salvage Unit and the Marine Corps.

 Thomas M. Bozzuto, D.O., is the medical director of the Phoebe Wound Care and Hyperbaric Center in Albany, GA.
 Prior to coming to Phoebe, Dr. Bozzuto was medical director of the Center for Wound Care & Hyperbaric Medicine at Baptist Medical Center in Jacksonville, FL – a program which he developed in 1989.
 Dr. Bozzuto completed a residency in Emergency Medicine in 1983 from Los Angeles County-USC Medical Center.
 After his residency, he served for 4 years at Wright-Patterson USAF Medical Center as associate chair of Emergency Services.
 He is board certified in Emergency Medicine by the American Board of Emergency Medicine; sub-specialty certified in Undersea & Hyperbaric Medicine by the American Board of Emergency Medicine and became certified in wound care by the American Professional Wound Care Association.
 He is a Fellow of the College of Certified Wound Specialists, a Fellow of the American Professional Wound Care Association and a Fellow of the American College of Emergency Physicians.
 Dr Bozzuto is a founding fellow of the American College of Hyperbaric Medicine and was its President from 1999-2004.
 He is also past-president of the Gulf Coast Chapter of the Undersea and Hyperbaric Medical Society, also served on the Board of Directors of the Undersea & Hyperbaric Medical Society.
 He served as Florida Medicare Medical Advisor for Hyperbaric Medicine, and represented the American College of Hyperbaric Medicine in Washington DC during the Medicare Policy Hearings for new indications and reimbursement.
 He also was one of the four reviewers for the US Health and Human Services Office of the Inspector General Review of the Appropriate Use of Hyperbaric Medicine in 2000.
 He has authored many papers on both emergency medicine and hyperbaric medicine and has also lectured extensively in hyperbaric medicine and wound care both in the United States and overseas.
 He is the co-author of two chapters in the second edition of Sheffield and Fife’s Wound Care Practice Textbook, and a chapter author for Hyperbaric Medicine in the United States published in KK Jain’s Textbook of Hyperbaric Medicine (4th, 5th, and 6th editions).
 He was a subject matter expert who participated in writing the board certification questions in both Undersea and Hyperbaric Medicine for the American Osteopathic Board of Preventive Medicine, and in Wound Care.
 In addition to being a SCUBA diver, he is a private pilot and an FAA Aviation Medical Examiner.
 While in the USAF, he had the honor of being one of the youngest medical officers to fly on SAM26000 – also known as Air Force One.